It all started with mini pink boxing gloves and some hot pink lipstick.

 Kara works full time as the Marketing Manager at the OHSU Knight Cancer Institute and devotes her life to helping cancer patients through their fight.
-Kara now lives healthy and happily in Oregon with her beau Ben and dog (and Fighting Pretty mascot) Archie.
+Kara now lives healthy and happily in Oregon with her soon-to-be husband Ben, his daughter Aubrey and dogs Archie and Zulu.

 Fighting Pretty founder, Kara Skaflestad had just mourned the death of her Mema, who passed away after a long battle with breast cancer.
 Kara was in the shower when she performed her first self-breast exam and found a suspicious lump in her armpit area.
 In December of 2008, at just 26 years old, she went to her doctor and was told she was “too young to worry.”
 Kara pushed for a closer examination, only to find out that she did, in fact, have stage 3 breast cancer, which is considered to be an advanced and invasive stage of the disease.

 Kara faced a double mastectomy, eight rounds of chemotherapy, four weeks of radiation, fertility treatments, a year of Herceptin treatments.
 This was followed by hormone therapy that would last for a total of 10 years.
 Kara realized she wanted to go through this ordeal by “Fighting Pretty”—with a smile on her face, lipstick on her lips, and strength in her heart.